eni24/enisnooze.mmbundle/README.md

 * Add option to Cancel the Picker-Dialogue => (via Cancel Button and ESCAPE-Key)

+* Add option to unsnooze mail
+    * remove $snoozed-Tag => DONE
+    * (Optional) remove the "x-snooze"-header. => DONE.
+However Original-x-snoozed header remains

+* Allow 'xx' to unsnooze email

 # Bugs

+### Open
+* Exact month timespec calculation

+### Fixed

 * I view all my snoozed email in a smart folder plus subfolders for each snooze date.
 Unfortunately, when changing the snooze date, the mail remains visible in the old folder.
 This is only corrected after MM restarts.

-* Exact month timespec calculation
+  => Seems to be a bug in MailMate subfolders.
+Workaround: Do not use the smartfolder checkbox `Submailbox for the messages of each account`

 # CONFIG